Periodic notification overview (Windows Runtime apps)

 For more information, see Using the notification queue.

-To implement a notification queue, you must first enable the queue for your tile.
-The call to enable the queue needs to be called only once in your app's lifetime, but there is no harm in calling it each time your app is launched.
+To implement a notification queue, first enable the queue for your tile.
+The call to enable the queue needs to be done only once in your app's lifetime, but there is no harm in calling it each time your app is launched.

 You must provide a unique URI for each notification that you'd like Windows to download for your tile.
 By using the StartPeriodicUpdateBatch method, you can provide up to five URIs at once for use with the notification queue.
-Each URI will be polled, at or near the same time, for a single notification payload, which should contain XML for both the wide and square versions of the notification.
+Each URI is polled for a single notification payload, at or near the same time.
 Each polled URI can return its own expiration and tag value.

 - Push and periodic notifications sample